 The induction cut is very simple.
 It is basically a nearly bald cut.
 They use a good electric hair clipper that has no guard on it to create the closest cut possible.
 The end result is stubble-like texture.
 The reason they do this is to quickly remove all the hair without going through the time-consuming steps of shaving it clean off.
 It is not a very attractive haircut, however, it is efficient and effective for what is needed.

-Another army haircut is the birch haircut.
-It’s cut in the same way as the previous two cuts are.
+This cut in the same way as the previous two cuts are.
 It is used with a hair clipper and leaves the hair a little longer than the burr cut does.
 The birch is a term used for any full buzz cut that is used with one of the higher hair clipper guard numbers.
 Anything from 3 to 5 will fall into the birch cut category.

 The high and tight army haircut is very recognizable as a military specific cut.
 A low guard clipper is used around the sides of the head and the hair is left around 1 inch long on the top.
 There is no gradual tamper between the sides and the top of the head.
 This is a very uncommon haircut that can look great on the right person; however, if it is not cut just right it could be a very risky choice.